Codrux2200/BSQ/README.md

 oooooooo....ooo
 ......ooooooooo
 ```
-where the number above the map is the number of (colums - 1)
+the number above the map is the number of (lines - 1)

-*why -1 SHHUUUTTT DON'T ASK*
+*why -1 ??
+SHHUUUTTT DON'T ASK*

-To execute the program, do in a terminal witch is on the repository's folder on your pc:
+To execute the program, do in a terminal where the repository folder on your pc:

 on linux or mac os:
 ```